InfiniteAengus/simple-wallet/README.md

 7. App should be running in `https://localhost:8080`

-EACCESS issue can be resolved by running: `sudo chown -R $(whoami) ~/.npm` For other issues, try the steps shown here: <https://github.com/MyEtherWallet/MyEtherWallet/issues/1182#issuecomment-506342875> by @tomwalton78
+EACCESS issue can be resolved by running: `sudo chown -R $(whoami) ~/.npm` For other issues, try the steps shown here: <https://github.com/InfiniteAengus/simple-wallet/issues/1182#issuecomment-506342875> by @InfiniteAengus

 ## Integrations